top of page

 This relationship between craft, nature, and women seems natural owing to two reasons: the first being that Punjabi women have woven cloth by hand for centuries; the second is that the moon is also traditionally associated with femininity.

-Many children affectionately call the moon Mamu - maternal uncle.
-Whilst the phrase "Chanda Mamu" might not fit the strict definition of folklore, it certainly relates to linguistics and tradition silmultaneously.
+Many children affectionately call the moon Mamu (maternal uncle).
+Whilst the phrase "Chanda Mamu" might not fit the strict definition of folklore, it certainly relates to linguistics and tradition simultaneously.

 In most rural areas, a brother’s role is distinct and ceremonial.
 A brother traditionally refrains from eating or drinking at his sister’s house, maintaining a symbolic detachment while taking on significant responsibilities for her and her children.